Latest Alien Worlds (TLM) News Update

 TLDR

-4. Alien Legends Game (2025) – A lore-driven strategy game where players recruit, train, and battle fighters; currently in development.
+1. Alien Legends Strategy Game (2026) – A lore-driven strategy game where players recruit and battle fighters across planets.

 Deep Dive

-Overview: Alien Legends is an in-development, lore-driven strategy game where players hire, train, and battle fighters.
-As of November 2025, development progress included smart contract integration, frontend design, and the first iteration of the Tavern gameplay loop (Alien Worlds).
+Overview: Alien Legends is an on-chain, lore-driven strategy game in active development within the Alien Worlds metaverse.
+As of November 2025, progress includes smart contract integration, frontend design, and the first iteration of the Tavern gameplay loop (Alien Worlds).
+The game focuses on recruiting, training, and battling fighters, integrating deeply with the existing planetary economy and land system.

 Conclusion